PapediPoo/Snowplow/README.md

 So although this project was build for for VR systems, you can't actually play it using a VR headset, but use Mouse and Keyboard instead.

 ## Downloading and starting the game
-In this repo you will find the project files as well as a built version of the project The built Windows version can be found [HERE](https://github.com/PapediPoo/Snowplow/tree/master/Build.zip)
+In this repo you will find the project files as well as a built version of the project.

+The built Windows version can be found [HERE](https://github.com/PapediPoo/Snowplow/tree/master/Build.zip)

 ## How to play